 Other areas of counselling I deal with

-I am able to offer counselling to those who have relocated abroad for schooling or employment purposes and are struggling to readjust to life in the UK on their return.
+I am able to offer counselling to young people who have relocated abroad for schooling purposes and are struggling to make the adjustments and readapt to life when they return home permanently.
 I have worked both in the United Kingdom and overseas.

-I also offer counselling to asylum seekers and those service men and women who have been overseas and are returning to the UK often suffering with PTSD (post-traumatic stress).
+I also offer counselling to asylum seekers and those service men and women who have been overseas and are returning to the UK.

-The practice hours run from Monday through to Friday on the hour commencing at 8am up to 9pm
+The practice hours run from Monday through to Friday on the hour commencing at 9am with some early evening appointments.

 I hold a certificate in clinical supervision awarded by the British Psychological Society and offer supervision on a weekly or fortnightly basis.